pascalr/admin/docs/grant_application.md

 **8s - On voit le site internet, la liste de recettes qui déroulent, puis la sélection d'une recette**

-We are currently working on a website to host a lot of recipes freely avaibable for every one.
-The main focus are recipes that are environmentally-friendly.
-The main protein is never meat.
-There are others too for completeness sake.
+A website is currently under construction.
+The goal is to host a large library of recipes freely avaibable for everyone.
+The main focus are recipes that are environmentally-friendly, but others are included for completeness sake.

 **4s - On voit quelqu'un se créer un compte**

 You can create your own account.

-**4s - On voit ajouter à ses favoris**
+**4s - On voit ajouter à ses favoris (on voit un click ajouter à ses favoris)**

 You can add recipes to your favorites

+**8s - On voit ma liste de recettes à moi.**

+You can organize your recipes as your wish

+**4s - You can share with your friends by either setting your account to public or private.**

+**8s - Ingredients in the recipe instructions**

+One innovation is to include the ingredients quantities in the recipe instructions.
+This way it is easier to follow recipes one step at a time.

 **4s - On voir le calendrier et la planification de repas, on voit la liste d'épicerie complète**